Broken screen help

 You are already deciding between repair and replacement

-Can software fix pressure damage?
+Can software fix pressure damage or black spots?

 Does water damage always mean replacement?